headforwards-spd/headforwards-website/src/pages/info-pages/this-is-who-we-are.md

       got to look for a new competitive advantage in their software and that’s always what we aim to deliver.”
     type: quote-component
+  - isPostit: false
+    isRightImage: false
+    isTwoColumns: false
+    type: image-copy-component
+    title: We believe in being Agile
+    text: >-
+      Software can only deliver business value if development teams can adapt to changing client needs.
+For Headforwards, that comes from being Agile in the way they work with clients.
+  - quote: >-
+      “If we held our clients to a specific contract and said: ‘this is what you said you wanted, so you can't change your mind now’, it would be completely useless.
+They wouldn't get business value out of the software we’re creating for them.”
+    type: quote-component
+  - isPostit: false
+    isRightImage: false
+    isTwoColumns: false
+    type: image-copy-component
+    title: We believe in empowering teams
+    text: >-
+      The Agile Manifesto says quality software emerges from self-organising teams.
+That’s why there’s no management layer at Headforwards.
+Instead, decision-making responsibility lies with the team working on each client project.

+      When team members feel empowered and engaged, they work to their full potential, and it shows in the quality of the software they deliver.
+  - quote: >-
+      “We believe the team is greater than the sum of its parts.
+We want to empower everybody who works for us and maximise their contribution – and the client really benefits from that.”
+    type: quote-component
+callToAction: >-
+  Want to know more about how we can create value for your organisation?
+Get in touch.
 ---